rust-lang/leadership-council/committees/project-director-election-process.md

 ## Delegated Responsibilities

-* None, this committee exists to create a proposal which will be consented to by the council
+* This committee decides the content of the proposal which will be presented to the council for their consent.

 ## Duration

+* Temporary
-* Temporary.
-This committee may be recreated each time we do a project director election in order to help support the process.
+* This committee may be recreated each time we do a project director election in order to help support the process.
+* The committee will wrap up once it has finished it's review of the process's effectiveness (estimated: 1 month post selection)

 ## Contact, Communication, and Workspace